XcomReborn/Text_To_Speech_Chatbot/README.md

 Use the program graphical user interface and navigate to Settings:

 Set the connection channel and admin name to your twitch name then press the connect button.

+## Instructions for connecting to kick

+This program uses the KickLib library provide here https://github.com/Bukk94/KickLib

+Inorder to connect and send messages to kick.com chat an account with two factor authentication (2FA) is required.
+Please follow the instructions laid out on the KickLib page to get hold of your authentication code which is needed along with a valid user name and password.

 ## Bot Commands. - All commands can be set by the user and enabled/disabled in the commands menu.